NSW Combined High Schools Sports Association Handbook

 (v) Any combination of doubles pairings can be played.
 Pairings can be altered prior to the commencement of each match.
 Doubles pairs will be ranked by combining the singles rankings (1-9) of each player.
 The combination with the lowest total will be the number one (1) doubles pair and so on.
 If two or more combinations have equal totals, the pair with the player ranked highest for singles is ranked higher for doubles.

 (vi) In the event of illness or injury during a doubles set, the team’s reserve player at that time may substitute for the injured player.
 However, on the result sheet the remainder of that doubles set is forfeited.
-In singles, the reserve player must play in his/her own seeded position or the next highest available position.
+In singles, the reserve player must play in their own seeded position or the next highest available position.
 If this cannot be fulfilled, the singles set is also forfeited on the results sheet.

 (vii) In the case where a team has fewer than eight (8) players, the team must forfeit the sets for the missing player(s).
-However, a substitute player(s) from the host region may fill in for the missing player(s), but note that the team still forfeits the points for these sets.
+However, a substitute player(s) from the host association may fill in for the missing player(s), but note that the team still forfeits the points for these sets.

-(b) Pool structure
+(b) Draw structure

-(iii) The right to serve or receive first will be decided by the toss of a coin or spin of a racquet at the beginning of each set.
+(iii) The right to serve or receive first will be decided by the toss of a coin or spin of a racquet at the beginning of each set

 (iv) A team manager is not permitted on the court during play, except in the case of illness or injury disrupting play.